-The project is organised into 11 Work Packages (WP).
+The project was organised into 11 Work Packages (WP).

-HR Wallingford leads the overall project (WP1) as well as the work related to the integration of meteorological forecasts with hydrological models (WP3), consequence modelling, about the estimation of impacts downstream of dams in case of failure, the results of which feed the Emergency Planning module (WP5), visualization of the products (WP6), sustainability of the project's products (WP9) and knowledge sharing activities (WP10).
+HR Wallingford led the overall project (WP1) as well as the work related to the integration of meteorological forecasts with hydrological models (WP3), consequence modelling, about the estimation of impacts downstream of dams in case of failure, the results of which feed the Emergency Planning module (WP5), visualization of the products (WP6), sustainability of the project's products (WP9) and knowledge sharing activities (WP10).

-Telespazio develops the GNSS (SUMMIT SHM) and InSAR based solution for detection of ground movements and supervises the installation of GNSS on two of the pilot sites (WP2).
+Telespazio developed the GNSS (SUMMIT SHM) and InSAR based solution for detection of ground movements and supervised the installation of GNSS in one pilot sites (WP2).

-Siemens brings their expertise in cloud-based management platforms and wireless monitoring (WP4) and the installation of in-situ sensors for dam monitoring on water retaining dams in the region of Pasco (WP11).
+Siemens brought their expertise in cloud-based management platforms and wireless monitoring (WP4) and the installation of in-situ sensors for dam monitoring on water retaining dams in the region of Pasco (WP11).

-Satellite Application Catapult leads on user engagement (WP7) preparing workshops, events and the user requirements document.
+Satellite Application Catapult led on user engagement (WP7) preparing workshops, events and the user requirements document at the start of the project.

-Oxford Policy Management's dedicated Monitoring and Evaluation team oversees the design and implementation of the project's M&E (WP8) including the baseline, mid-line and end-line evaluations.

-The Smith School of Enterprise and the

-Environment, represented by Dr Caitlin McElroy develops the assessments related to the environmental governance and social impacts relevant to the project being involved with the User engagement (WP7), Sustainability (WP9) and Knowledge Sharing (WP10) Work Packages.
+Oxford Policy Management's dedicated Monitoring and Evaluation team oversaw the design and implementation of the project's M&E (WP8) including the baseline, mid-line and end-line evaluations.
+Dr Caitlin McElroy (of the Smith School of Enterprise and the Environment) developed the assessments related to the environmental governance and social impacts relevant to the project being involved with the User engagement (WP7), Sustainability (WP9) and Knowledge Sharing (WP10) Work Packages.

-Ciemam provides access to tailings dam sites they are working on in order to pilot the tools developed as part of the project.
-They also assist with collecting on the ground monitoring information at these sites, collecting general information and supporting knowledge sharing activities.
+Ciemam provided access to tailings dam sites they are working on in order to pilot the tools developed as part of the project.
+They also assisted with collecting on the ground monitoring information at these sites, collecting general information and supporting knowledge sharing activities.

-The National Foundation for Hydraulics assists with collection of ground-based monitoring data, including M&E tasks, coordinates the purchase of instrumentation and promotes the objectives and benefits of the project to regulators and other stakeholders.
+The National Foundation for Hydraulics assisted with collection of ground-based monitoring data, including M&E tasks, coordinates the purchase of instrumentation and promotes the objectives and benefits of the project to regulators and other stakeholders.

-The Faculty of Engineering and School of Hydraulic Engineering play a key role in the knowledge sharing aspects of the project including capacity building activities.
-They also provide technical inputs on the consequence modelling (WP5) and sustainability activities (WP9) and are supporting the Monitoring & Evaluation and user requirement activities.
+The Faculty of Engineering and School of Hydraulic Engineering played a key role in the knowledge sharing aspects of the project including capacity building activities.
+They also provided technical inputs on the consequence modelling (WP5) and sustainability activities (WP9) and supported the Monitoring & Evaluation and user requirement activities.